-The company is party to various litigation actions arising in the ordinary course of business.
+The Company is party to various litigation actions arising in the ordinary course of business.
 Provision has been made where there is a probable cost involved in settling the action.
 The directors are of the view that other claims will have no significant impact on the results of the Company.

-The company, along with other group entities, provided a guarantee against a subordinated term loan and a committed revolving credit facility to its ultimate parent undertaking, Royal BAM Group n.v.:
+The Company, along with other group entities, provided a guarantee against a subordinated term loan and a committed revolving credit facility to its ultimate parent undertaking, Royal BAM Group n.v.
+The principal sum of the subordinated term loan amounts to €119m (2019:€125m).